Conduct Policies

 • Possession or use of any and all types of Drug paraphernalia including, but not limited to: scales, baggies, stems, bongs, pens, pipes, water pipes, grinders, or any items modified or adapted, that can be used to consume/distribute/handle/prepare/use Drugs are not permitted on University property.
 This list is not exhaustive.

-• Failing a drug test, required by a University program or activity, including drug tests required by co-op employers or clinical placements, may be considered a violation of this policy.
+• Failing a drug test, required by a University program or activity, including drug tests required by co-op employers, clinical placements, or required pre-screening for an academic or professional program, may be considered a violation of this policy.

 Students and Student Organizations should familiarize themselves with the Responsible Dragon Amnesty Policy (RDAP) and how amnesty of this Policy can apply if conditions are met during a medical emergency.
 Student Conduct has the final determination on the application of RDAP to any Policy violation.